-Mary Gillick found fame late in life by designing the first portrait for the coinage of Queen Elizabeth II.
-A 71-year-old widow, recently having lost her husband in 1952, who had never designed a coin before was an unlikely candidate to produce the first coinage portrait of the Queen.
+Mary Gillick found fame late in life by designing the first portrait for the coinage of Her Late Majesty Queen Elizabeth II.
+A 71-year-old widow, recently having lost her husband in 1952, who had never designed a coin before was an unlikely candidate to produce the first coinage portrait of Her Majesty.
 Fighting off stiff competition from the likes of seasoned numismatic artists such as Humphrey Paget and Cecil Thomas, Gillick’s graceful Italian Renaissance-style portrait was a marked contrast to what Humphrey Sutherland, described as the ‘looming heads of Edward VII and George V.

 The 'looming heads' of Edward VII and George V

-The competition, which was judged by the Royal Mint Advisory Committee, presided over by the Duke of Edinburgh, allowed Gillick direct access to the Queen and during the development of her portrait she was able to have a sitting at Buckingham Palace.
-Gillick described the Queen as an ideal sitter and for an hour she was able to make sketches of the Queen.
-Little was said between the two, but the Queen, aware of the artist’s intention to include a wreath, asked not to be made to look too much like Julius Caesar.
+The competition, which was judged by the Royal Mint Advisory Committee, presided over by the Duke of Edinburgh, allowed Gillick direct access to Her Majesty and during the development of her portrait she was able to have a sitting at Buckingham Palace.
+Gillick described the monarch as an ideal sitter and for an hour she was able to make sketches of her.
+Little was said between the two, but the Her Majesty, aware of the artist’s intention to include a wreath, asked not to be made to look too much like Julius Caesar.